18 Self-Care Ideas to Ease Holiday Stress

 These self-care gift ideas are sure to please:

 • Light the way to a relaxing night at home with the twinkle from homemade olive oil candles.
-All you need are small mason jars, wire, candle wicks, a wire cutter, olive oil, and any fragrant bits like rosemary or lavender.
+All you need are small mason jars, wire, candle wicks, a wire cutter, olive oil, and fragrant bits like rosemary or lavender.

 • Who says you need overpriced creams and serums to make your skin glow?
 These homemade face mask ideas include recipes for every skin type.